 A SLAP tear occurs in the top (superior), the front (anterior) and back (posterior) of the point where the biceps tendon attaches to the labrum.
 The term SLAP is an acronym for Superior Labrum Anterior and Posterior.

-A SLAP tear can occur from trauma or from overuse.
+A SLAP tear can occur from trauma or overuse.
 Athletes involved in sports that require repetitive overhead activities are particularly vulnerable to develop this condition.
-Motor vehicle accidents, falling on an outstretched arm, or forceful pulling on the arm can also cause a labral tear.
-Shoulder dislocations can also cause a tear, often to the front (anterior) or back (posterior) of this structure.
-Chronic degenerative fraying of the labrum is commonly seen in patients over the age of 40 years and is often seen in association with other problems including rotator cuff tears.
+In addition, motor vehicle accidents, falling on an outstretched arm, or forceful pulling on the arm can cause a labral tear.
+Shoulder dislocations can also cause a tear, often to the front (anterior) or back (posterior).
+Further, chronic degenerative fraying of the labrum is commonly seen in patients over the age of 40 years.
+It often occurs in association with other problems such as rotator cuff tears.

 Some of the most common symptoms of a SLAP tear include:

 For most SLAP tears, conservative management is often effective in alleviating symptoms and improving function.
-Anti-inflammatory medication and periodic icing may be used to help alleviate some of the symptoms.
-Following diagnosis, rehabilitation exercises may also be administered to help strengthen the rotator cuff and correct shoulder blade mechanics.
+Anti-inflammatory medication and periodic icing may help alleviate some of the symptoms.
+Following diagnosis, your physician may prescribe rehabilitation exercises to strengthen the rotator cuff and correct shoulder blade mechanics.

-If patients continue to experience symptoms despite conservative management, surgery may be recommended.
+If you continue to experience symptoms despite conservative management, your orthopedist may recommend surgery.
 A SLAP repair is a minimally invasive arthroscopic procedure which uses a tiny camera and miniature surgical instruments to repair the damaged area.
-During the procedure the surgeon will remove damaged tissue and the torn labrum will be sutured to a tiny anchor set into the bone.
-In some cases, a biceps tenodesis procedure is performed to release the biceps tendon from the torn laburm.
-It will be reattached lower down on the humerus bone.
+During the procedure, your surgeon will remove damaged tissue.
+Then, he or she will suture the torn labrum to a tiny anchor set into the bone.
+In some cases, your surgeon will perform a biceps tenodesis procedure to release the biceps tendon from the torn labrum.
+He or she will reattach it lower down on the humerus bone.